Skip to content

 How to store cashmere

 An additional tip here would be to store the folded garments in acid-free tissue paper or a moth-proof cloth bag.
-Alternatively, you can use cedar balls in your drawers to keep the pesky moths away from your beloved Loop clothing!
+Alternatively, you can use cedar balls in your drawers to keep the pesky moths at bay.

 Remember - look after your cashmere and it will look after you for many years to come.